 In my opinion, both devices fulfill a purpose by bridging the other gadget’s gaps.
 Besides the obvious differences between these two wearables, below is a list of areas where both devices either overlap or where one gadget provides functionality that the other one doesn’t.

 Both Apple Watch and WHOOP can detect when I’m working out using their built-in photoplethysmography-based heart rate sensor and accelerometer.
 However, what I like about the Apple Watch is that I can check my workout metrics, such as heart rate and time, by glancing at the screen.

 The Apple Watch also records my heart rate variability and tells me how quickly my heart rate drops after a workout.
-However, unfortunately, Apple doesn’t provide any meaningful way of interpreting that data, an area where WHOOP shines.
+Unfortunately, Apple doesn’t provide any meaningful way of interpreting that data — an area where WHOOP shines.

-WHOOP uses the recorded metrics to calculate my day strain and to calculate my sleep needs and recovery rate.
-In case you wonder, it also tells you the total calories you have burned throughout the day.
+WHOOP uses the recorded metrics to calculate my day strain, sleep needs and recovery rate.
+In case you’re wondering, it also tells you the total calories you’ve burned throughout the day.

 I have written about my experience with sleep tracking using the Apple Watch in the past.
 In a nutshell, it doesn’t work (reliably).
 However, in 2017 Apple acquired Beddit, a company that sells sleep-tracking technology.
 So I assume that Apple is working on bringing that capability to either the Apple Watch or an additional piece of hardware.

 In fact, Apple just announced at its annual Worldwide Developer Conference (WWDC) that sleep tracking will come to watchOS 7 in the fall of 2020.
 However, based on the preliminary information shared at the event, the Apple Watch will only get very basic sleep tracking.

 Of course, we don’t know yet if the yet-to-be-announced Apple Watch Series 6 will offer an improved battery life and more sensors to catch up with WHOOP.